Can Medicare Advantage Plans Be Secondary?

 • Potential influence on out-of-pocket expenses.

-Understanding the enrollment process, eligibility criteria and any special conditions or exceptions in the rules of Medicare Advantage plans can help avoid these problems.
+Understanding the enrollment process, eligibility criteria and any special conditions or exceptions in the rules of Medicare Advantage plans could help avoid these problems.
 Be proactive in reviewing your plan’s annual notice of changes to stay informed about any alterations in coverage, costs, or network providers.

 Compare plans and enroll online